 NOTIFICATION OF ACCEPTANCE:

-- Filmmakers will be notified of the selection or non-selection of their film digitally by email using the email address provided on the entry form so please ensure that your email address is accurate on your application.
+- Filmmakers will be notified of the selection of their film as a finalist in the competition digitally by email using the email address provided on the entry form so please ensure that your email address is accurate on your application.

 THEATRICAL SCREENINGS & PUBLICITY AND MARKETING: